Kaja Kallas: Prime Minister of Estonia (2021–2024)

-During the 2021–2022 Russo-Ukrainian crisis, Kallas said that the Nord Stream 2 natural gas pipeline was "a geopolitical project not an economic one" and urged that the pipeline be terminated.
+On the eve of Russia's invasion of Ukraine in January 2022, Kallas said that the Nord Stream 2 natural gas pipeline was "a geopolitical project not an economic one" and urged that the pipeline be terminated.
 She also stated that Europe's dependence on Russian natural gas was a significant political problem.
 In January 2022, Kallas committed Estonia to donating howitzers to Ukraine to assist in its defence against a possible Russian invasion, pending German approval as the howitzers were originally purchased from Germany.
 When Germany delayed in giving an answer, Estonia sent American-made Javelin anti-tank missiles instead in the first weeks of February 2022.
-Following Russia's recognition of the Donetsk and Luhansk people's republics, Kallas demanded that the European Union introduce sanctions on Russia.
+Following Russia's recognition of the Donetsk and Luhansk people's republics, Kallas demanded that the European Union impose sanctions on Russia.
 Kallas was praised domestically for her leadership during the Russia-Ukraine crisis.
 Subsequently, her approval rating soared, making her Estonia's most popular politician.

-After the 2022 Russian invasion of Ukraine started on 24 February, Estonia along with other allies triggered Article 4 of NATO.
+After the Russian invasion of Ukraine started on 24 February 2022, Estonia along with other allies triggered Article 4 of NATO.
 Kallas pledged to support Ukraine with political and materiel support.
-By April 2022, 0.8% of Estonia's GDP per capita in military equipment had been handed over to Ukraine.
+By April 2022, 0.8% of Estonia's GDP in military equipment had been handed over to Ukraine.
 Kallas has been praised both in Estonia and internationally as a leading pro-Ukrainian voice in the war, with the New Statesman calling her "Europe's New Iron Lady".
 She also strongly supported the admission of Ukraine to the European Union, saying that there was "a moral duty" to do so.
+In April 2022, she warned against "peace at any price" with Russia.

+On 3 June 2022, Kallas dismissed all Centre Party ministers, after the Centre Party had sided with the opposition to vote down the preschool education bill, that would have made teaching Estonian language mandatory in preschool.
+Kallas symbolically resigned on 14 July 2022 to form a new coalition with the Social Democratic Party and Isamaa.